Social Skills Groups

 During the school year, we offer evidence-based social skills programming for children and adolescents who would benefit from additional social skills instruction, regardless of diagnosis.
-Through our S.T.E.P.
-Program (Social Skills Through Evidence-Based Programming) groups use an applied behavior analysis approach to teach social skills, and we emphasize the importance of practice in and outside of sessions.
+Our social skills groups use an applied behavior analysis approach to teach social skills, and we emphasize the importance of practice in and outside of sessions.

 New families who are interested in groups will receive a free consultation with a member of our team to answer your questions and determine whether we have the resources to meet your child’s needs.